sambacha/fontParts/documentation/source/environments/index.rst

         # Generally, the public methods call internal methods with
         # the same name, but preceded with an underscore.
 Subclasses
         # may implement the internal method.
 Any values passed to
-        # the internal methods will have been validated and will
+        # the internal methods will have been normalized and will
         # be a standard type.

         def _whatever(self, value):